aviaduvdevany/perin/src/components/ui/README.md

    - Verify Tailwind CSS is properly configured

 3. **Performance issues**

    - Reduce animation complexity on mobile
    - Use `will-change` CSS property for heavy animations
    - Consider disabling animations on low-end devices

+4. **Glass component issues**
+   - Ensure backdrop-filter is supported in your browser
+   - Check that the parent container has a background
+   - Verify CSS custom properties are properly defined

 ## 📄 License